1Hive/redemptions-app/README.md

 ## How to run locally

+Install dependencies:
+- Make sure that node, npm, and the Aragon CLI are working.
+Instructions on how to set that up can be found [here](https://hack.aragon.org/docs/cli-intro.html)

 Run a testing dao with the redemptions app already deployed on your local envrionment:

 ```sh